enbock/MBOS-Space-Engineers/MBOS Bus/README.md

 ## Installation
 * Build a Programmable Block.
 * Load this script into.
-* Run the block once manually without any argument.

 It is not needed, to add this module to any Timer Block.